 Discussion & Debate

-We host regular discussion evenings where the Sixth Form choose and introduce topics which are as far ranging as they want them to be.
+We host regular discussion evenings within the 'Dialogue' programme where the Sixth Form choose and introduce topics which are as far ranging as they want them to be.
 There are also opportunities for debating inside and outside school.
 Eminent speakers are invited to address the Sixth Form on important issues of the day.

 Some girls decide to take a gap year and apply for their studies under a system which is known as PQA (Post Qualification Application).
-St Catherine’s provides extensive support via the PQA Tutor for these applications including drop-in-sessions during the Autumn Term after A2 examinations.
+St Catherine’s provides extensive support via the PQA Tutor for these applications including drop-in-sessions during the Autumn Term after A Level examinations.